 - The Law of God

 - Christ’s Ministry in the Heavenly Sanctuary

 - Death and Resurrection

 - The Millennium and the End of Sin

 Let’s take a brief look at each of them.

 Seventh-day Adventists are Bible-believing Christians, accepting both the Old Testament and the New Testament as the Word of God, the final authority on belief, doctrine, morals, and lifestyle (2 Timothy 3:16, NKJV).

 A commonly-used Latin phrase for this belief is sola scriptura, which means “the Bible only” or “Scripture alone.”

 It can be a tricky concept to wrap our minds around.
-But in our finite efforts to understand an infinite God, we use the Bible as our guide to build a description of what our Triune God is like.
+But in our finite efforts to understand an infinite God, we use the Bible as our guide to build a description of what our three-in-one God is like.

-This is a promise made to each person, no matter who they are or what they have done.
+He did this for each person, no matter who they are or what they have done.